Relationship between mathematics and physics: Physics is not mathematics

 Despite the close relationship between math and physics, they are not synonyms.
 In mathematics objects can be defined exactly and logically related, but the object need have no relationship to experimental measurements.
 In physics, definitions are abstractions or idealizations, approximations adequate when compared to the natural world.
 In 1960, Georg Rasch noted that no models are ever true, not even Newton's laws, emphasizing that models should not be evaluated based on truth but on their applicability for a given purpose.
 For example, Newton built a physical model around definitions like his second law of motion $\mathbf F=m\mathbf a$ based on observations, leading to the development of calculus and highly accurate planetary mechanics, but later this definition was superseded by improved models of mechanics.
 Mathematics deals with entities whose properties can be known with certainty.
 According to David Hume, only statements that deal solely with ideas themselves—such as those encountered in mathematics—can be demonstrated to be true with certainty, while any conclusions pertaining to experiences of the real world can only be achieved via "probable reasoning".
 This leads to a situation that was put by Albert Einstein as "No number of experiments can prove me right; a single experiment can prove me wrong."
 The ultimate goal in research in pure mathematics are rigorous proofs, while in physics heuristic arguments may sometimes suffice in leading-edge research.
 In short, the methods and goals of physicists and mathematicians are different.
 Nonetheless, according to Roland Omnès, the axioms of mathematics are not mere conventions, but have physical origins.

 Mathematics is physics

 A well-known dictum of the Russian and Soviet mathematician Vladimir Arnold is "Mathematics is the part of physics where experiments are cheap".
-While the phrase generated controversy and even parodies, Arnold has defended it.
+While the phrase generated controversy and even parodies, Arnold defended it.

 Mathematicians Arthur Jaffe and Frank Quinn have noted trends in mathematics towards more focus on intuition even at the cost of rigor and suggest this trend is due to interactions between math and physics.
-In the framework of Quine's epistemological holism, our beliefs, even in mathematics, are subjected to the "tribunal of experience", just like in physics.
+In the framework of Willard van Orman Quine's epistemological holism, our beliefs, even in mathematics, are subjected to the "tribunal of experience", just like in physics.